alastairflynn/daepy/docs/index.rst

 Introduction
 =================================

 DAEpy is a Python library for solving boundary value problems of differential algebraic equations with advanced and retarded (forward and backward) delays.
 It also contains routines for parameter continuation.
 The :download:`numerical method <summary.pdf>` is based on collocation.
+The `source code <https://github.com/alastairflynn/daepy>`_ is available on Github.

 Installation
 ============